JConfMexico/jalapenio/CODE_OF_CONDUCT.md

 layout: page
 ---

-# Jalapenio Unconference Code of Conduct
+# Jalapeño Unconference Code of Conduct

-Jalapenio Unconference is dedicated to providing a safe, inclusive, and respectful environment for all participants.
+Jalapeño Unconference is dedicated to providing a safe, inclusive, and respectful environment for all participants.
 We expect everyone involved in the event, including attendees, speakers, and organizers, to adhere to this Code of Conduct.

 ## Expected Behavior